Wind-WindKids/winding/samples/storycats/winding.md

 “No, Mama, you are but a cat.”

 @image:
-Kittens rolling playfully, pointing with tails.
+Trixy and Windy playfull.
 The butterfly hovers just out of reach.
-They are trying to catch it.
+Windy is jumping and trying to catch it.
+Aria-cat looks at the butterfly.

 --
 part2_aria_struggles: landscape-orientation
 --
-She tried to remember what to do.
+Aria tried to remember what to do.

 And she couldn’t.

 @image:
 Aria crouched low, as if ready to leap, but her paws stay rooted.
-The butterfly glows softly above her.
+Trixy and Windy look at her, puzzled.
+The butterfly flutters above.

 part2_eureeka: landscape-orientation